Michael Duffy (footballer): Dundalk

-Duffy signed for Irish champions Dundalk in January 2017.
-He was part of the team that won the EA Sports Cup in September, but he missed the crucial penalty in their shoot-out defeat to Cork City in the FAI Cup Final in November.
+Duffy signed for League of Ireland Premier Division champions Dundalk in January 2017.
+He was part of the team that won the League of Ireland Cup in September, but he missed the crucial penalty in their shoot-out defeat to Cork City in the 2017 FAI Cup Final in November.
 The following season Duffy was a near ever-present in the side that won the 2018 League and FAI Cup Double and Duffy was subsequently honoured by his fellow professionals by being awarded the PFAI Players' Player of the Year award.
 He also played regularly in the 2020–21 UEFA Europa League group stage.

 Return to Derry City

-On 29 September 2021, Derry City announced that Duffy would be returning to his hometown club after signing a 4 year contract on a pre-contract agreement set to begin after the end of the 2021 season ends.
+On 29 September 2021, Derry City announced that Duffy would be returning to his hometown club after signing a 4 year contract on a pre-contract agreement set to begin after the end of the 2021 season.
 Duffy made his second debut for the club on 14 March 2022, coming off the bench in a 2–0 win at home to Drogheda United but unfortunately had to be substituted off after fracturing his tibia.
+He did not return until 5 August when he came off the bench to play 13 minutes against his former club Dundalk.
+He helped Derry City to win the FAI Cup in his first season back at the club.

+In the 2023 season, his second season back at the club, he scored the tie winning goal in the 2nd qualifying round of the 2023-24 UEFA Europa Conference League against KuPS to take Derry City to the 3rd qualifying round of any European cup for only the second time in the club's history.

+He was named League of Ireland Player of the Month for the 4th time in his career, for the month of June 2025.
+On 29 September 2025, he signed a new contract with the club until the end of 2028.